 - Step 1.
 Verify that all wiring is properly connected.
-Refer to the Typical Connections chapter. - Step 2.
+Refer to the Typical Connections chapter in the Installation manual. - Step 2.
 Ensure that the proper voltage is present at the DGC-2020ES voltage sensing inputs (40, 41, 43, and 45). - Step 3.
 Verify that the voltage transformer ratio and sensing configuration is correct. - Step 4.
 Confirm that the voltage sensing transformers are correct and properly installed.